GinBoiii/AlarmClock/README.md

 # AlarmClock
 Part of our Dragonhack 2022 project

-- Gin; head of Saškotova klapa
+~Gin, head of Saškotova klapa